-When a patient on antipsychotic medication develops a severe or life-threatening adverse reaction such as tardive dyskinesia, NMS, Stevens-Johnson syndrome, organ failure, interactions with other drugs or substances, or other high-risk events, the drug must be withdrawn immediately which must be carried out in a clinical setting, to save the life of the patient.
+When a patient on antipsychotic medication develops a severe or life-threatening adverse reaction such as tardive dyskinesia, NMS, Stevens-Johnson syndrome, organ failure, interactions with other drugs or substances, or other high-risk events, the drug must be withdrawn immediately which must be carried out in a clinical setting.18

-According to Silvestri et al in their study published in the BerlinJournal of Psychopharmacology, it is believed that Risperdal has the ability to block dopamine at the D2 dopamine receptor and by reducing dopamine availability, reduce manic symptoms.
+According to Silvestri et al in their study published in the BerlinJournal of Psychopharmacology, it is believed that Risperdal has the ability to block or bind dopamine at the D2 dopamine receptors.
+The authors suggest that reducing dopamine availability reduces manic symptoms.
 Most psychiatric medications are limited due to the neuroadaptation of the synapse.
 The synapse, in response to a perceived dopamine deficiency, can then increase the receptor’s binding power to dopamine.9

-This increased D2 dopamine binding and upregulation is a potential mechanism for the development of tardive dyskinesia and other drug-induced reactions.
+This increased D2 dopamine binding and subsequent upregulation are thought linked to the development of tardive dyskinesia and other drug-induced reactions.
 Such responses can occur on initiating or discontinuing neuroleptic medications, and sometimes these can emerge long after an antipsychotic medication was stopped.
 Receptor upregulation is most likely a central component in the manifestations of Risperdal withdrawal.
-For some, antipsychotic withdrawal can be extremely challenging, more so than any of the drug classes including benzodiazepines and even opiates such as heroin.
+For some, antipsychotic withdrawal can be extremely challenging, more so than any of the drug classes including benzodiazepines and even opiates such as heroin.13-18

 As the antipsychotic medication is lowered during Risperdal withdrawal, dopamine flow will begin to return.
-This previously restricted dopamine coming into contact with upregulated receptors may clinically present as an abrupt onset of manic or psychotic symptomatology.
-It is common for the patient to become enamored with what they are feeling.
-The sense of reward they may experience could be likened to winning the lottery, In other words, it can be extreme.
+This previously restricted dopamine coming into contact with upregulated (super-sensitive) receptors may clinically present as an abrupt onset of manic or psychotic symptoms.13 As a result, the patient may become enamored with what they are now feeling.
+The sense of reward they may experience could be compared to winning the lottery, In other words, it can be extreme.
 This newfound reward could leave them resistant to either increasing the medication to assist in regaining stability or slowing down the medication taper.
-This aversion to proper guidance can make this situation very hard to manage.
+This aversion to medical guidance can make this situation very hard to manage.